Welcome

 Salvation may be described as the blind receiving sight, the deaf receiving hearing, the dead receiving life; but we have not only received these blessings, we have received Christ Jesus.
 It is true that He gave us life from the dead.
 He gave us pardon of sin; he gave us imputed righteousness.
 These are all precious things, but we are not content with them; we have received Christ Himself.
 The Son of God has been poured into us and we have received Him, and appropriated Him.
 What a heartful Jesus must be, for heaven itself cannot contain him!"

 So this is our NOW; we decide, invest in the eternal rather than the temporal, and become NEW.
-Our THUS FAR becomes of greater substance, an epic ongoing adventure into eternity itself, to our Creator himself...true importance.
-Now we may dwell on the Present and our eternal Future.
-Spurgeon elsewhere says he who chooses to disregard this most excellent of all decisions is worse than a fool, he is a madman, and I suppose that is true.
+Our THUS FAR becomes of greater substance, an epic ongoing adventure into eternity itself, with our Creator himself...true importance.
+Now we may dwell on the Present, our eternal Future.
+Spurgeon elsewhere says he who chooses to disregard this most excellent of all decisions is worse than a fool, he is a madman, and that is true.
 I was a madman once, and I want no more of it.
-Our sublime Present, in the constant companionship of Father, Son and Spirit, and our wonderful Future, abiding with Him still, is greatness in every regard.
-Now on to more, and more...
+Our sublime Present, in the constant companionship of Father, Son and Spirit, and our wonderful future, abiding with Him eternally, is greatness in every regard.
+Now on to more; greatness, grace and glory.

 Blogo Numero Tres